YanB25/argparser/README.md

 ## Concept

 The central concepts of ArgParser are *commands* and *flags*.
 Any label started with `--` or `-` is regarded as a flag(e.g. `--time`), while others as a command(e.g. `run`).

-Defining a new *command* essentially enters a new private namespace.
-Namespaces can be nested arbitrarily.
-Only the specific flags defined within the current namespace(command) is recognized and parsed.
-Providing extra flags within other namespaces, including the parent namespace, is deemed a casual mistake.
+Defining a new *command* essentially enters a new private flag-space.
+Flag-spaces can be nested arbitrarily.
+Only the specific flags defined within the current space is recognized and parsed.
+Providing extra flags within other flag-spaces, including the parent/root flag-space, is deemed a casual mistake.

-*global flags* are also support to specify global setting/constraints for the program.
+*global flags* are also supported to specify the global setting/constraints for the program.

 ## Basic Usage

 ### Flag Registration

-Depending on how you want to place the flags, Argparser supports both *registered flag* and *stored flag*.
+Depending on who owns the storage of the flags, Argparser supports both *registered flag* and *stored flag*.

 **Registered Flag**  You can either *register* an in-stack variable to ArgParser as in the previous example.